Mock object

+In computer science, a mock object is an object that imitates a production object in limited ways.

+A programmer might use a mock object as a test double for software testing.
+A mock object can also be used in generic programming.

+Analogy

-In object-oriented programming, mock objects are simulated objects that mimic the behaviour of real objects in controlled ways, most often as part of a software testing initiative.
-A programmer typically creates a mock object to test the behaviour of some other object, in much the same way that a car designer uses a crash test dummy to simulate the dynamic behaviour of a human in vehicle impacts.
-The technique is also applicable in generic programming.
+A mock object can be useful to the software tester like a car designer uses a crash test dummy to simulate a human in a vehicle impact.

 Motivation

 In a unit test, mock objects can simulate the behavior of complex, real objects and are therefore useful when a real object is impractical or impossible to incorporate into a unit test.
 If an object has any of the following characteristics, it may be useful to use a mock object in its place: